1DSAG/UI5-Best-Practice/docs/odata/doAndDont.markdown

 #### * Do follow links provided by the server

 URI construction rules can change, but the basic convention surrounding links will not.
 Following links is therefore future-proof.

-Note
-Strive to develop high-quality OData services.
-For more information, see Creating High-Quality OData Services.

 ### Don'ts